-James, George and Dick Monte were three brothers employed at Haydon & Urry during the years the company was involved in supplying the cinema trade.
+James, George and Dick Monte were three brothers employed by Haydon & Urry during the years the company was involved in supplying the cinema trade.
 James Monte was apparently working for the firm in 1896 when George Haydon began developing a machine to project animated photographs.
-George and Dick Monte were subsequently hired to act as cinematograph operators and to assist James in making films (all three had a background in professional photography).
-Before long, the Monte brothers had become the firm's main link with the travelling showmen, demonstrating and supplying the equipment, and helping the showmen to get started exhibiting pictures in their fairground shows.
+George and Dick Monte were subsequently hired to act as cinematograph operators and to assist James in making films.
+By June 1897, Haydon & Urry were selling a number of films produced by the Monte brothers.
+Their footage of the Queen's Diamond Jubilee Procession on June 22, 1897 was a top moneymaker for the firm.

 “We were all professional photographers, which is how we came to be attached to the firm of Haydon and Urry, Ltd., of Islington.
 They were very clever scientific engineers but knew nothing about the photographic side.
 Between us we produced not only films but machines to show them and we really supplied 100 per cent of the showmen. . . .
 Thank goodness the new Haydon and Urry machine and a free show just saved the position.
 Off to the Fairs we went – terrific business everywhere!"
 (Letter written by Dick Monte (under the trade name Randall Williams) in Low, R. & Manvell, R (1948): The History of British Film: 1896-1906: Vol. 1: Reprinted 1973, Geo.
 Allen: Appendices: pp 118-119)